 This post may contain affiliate links.
 Please read my disclosure policy.

-My family is crazy about these cookies.
-Every time I make this great recipe, the feedback is immediate and enthusiastic.
+My family is crazy about these Lemon Sugar Cookies.
+Every time I make them, the feedback is immediate and enthusiastic.
 It’s a good thing they’re easy to make, because I find myself whipping them up frequently.
 When life gives you lemons, make lemon sugar cookies!

 How to make Lemon Sugar Cookies: